PhungXuanAnh/allow-copy-google-meet-caption/README.md

 3. The extension will automatically make captions selectable
 4. You can now click and drag to select and copy caption text

+## Testing and Development

+For quick testing or development purposes, you can also run the core script directly in the browser console:

+1. Join a Google Meet session with captions enabled
+2. Open your browser's developer console (`F12` or `Ctrl+Shift+J`)
+3. Copy and paste the entire content of `allow-copy-caption-in-google-meet/script.js` into the console
+4. Press Enter to execute the script

+This allows for rapid testing and debugging without needing to reload the extension.

 ## How It Works

 The extension:

+1. **Content Script (`content.js`)**: Detects Google Meet pages and dynamically loads the core functionality
+2. **Core Script (`allow-copy-caption-in-google-meet/script.js`)**: Contains the main caption manipulation logic
+3. **Automatic Processing**: Finds caption containers and modifies CSS styles to enable text selection
+4. **Dynamic Updates**: Uses mutation observers to handle new captions as they appear
+5. **Fallback Protection**: Includes periodic checks to ensure styles remain applied

+### Technical Implementation

+The core script:
-1. Automatically finds the caption container in Google Meet
+- Automatically finds the caption container in Google Meet
-2. Modifies CSS styles to make text selectable while keeping avatars visible by:
+- Modifies CSS styles to make text selectable while keeping avatars visible by:
   - Setting caption text to a higher z-index (bringing it to the front)
   - Positioning speaker avatar elements to a lower z-index (sending them to the back)
   - Enabling user selection on caption text
   - Using pointer-events to allow clicking through avatar elements
-3. Sets up mutation observers to apply styles to new captions as they appear
+- Sets up mutation observers to apply styles to new captions as they appear
-4. Adds a fallback check to ensure styles are consistently applied
+- Adds a fallback check to ensure styles are consistently applied

+### Modular Design Benefits

+- **Code Reusability**: Core functionality can be used both in the extension and standalone
+- **Easy Testing**: Copy-paste the script directly into console for quick testing
+- **Maintainability**: Single source of truth for caption manipulation logic
+- **Debugging**: Same debugging output whether used as extension or standalone script

 ## Privacy Notice